bdecentgmbh/moodle-enrol_credit/README.md

 - store credits in the user’s profile
 - assign a price (=number of credits required) for a course
 - enrol into the course by deducting the required credits from the user who enrols (only if enough credits are available)

+There's also a companion availability condition which allows teachers to restrict course contents (instead of the course itself).
+Students need to pay the configured amount of credits to access the activity or resource.